 Starting more than 12 months before your wedding date means there will definitely be new collections launched between then and the wedding.
 With social media showcasing the latest collections the second they are released, cue mega FOMO about not being able to try them on.
 Most stores hang on to the best from previous season collections anyway so there will be MORE on-trend choice for you the closer you leave it to your wedding.

 Even if your heart stops and you fall hard for a dress, will you be mentally ready to commit and order it?
 Will you be wondering if something better will come along (point no. 1).
 Better to wait until you are in the right headspace and are prepared to make a decision.
 Use the time before to research designers and what boutiques you want to visit.
 When the time comes to start shopping you will be ready to contact your favourite boutiques and have a good idea of the style of dress you are looking for.

 3. Keeping it short and sweet.

-Given that a lot of stores don't allow photography of the dresses, you need to be able to remember how you felt wearing it.
+Given that a lot of stores don't allow photography of the dresses ( A12 included - one bad angle can ruin your whole perception of a dress, but thats another blog post entirely!), you need to be able to remember how you felt wearing it.
 Starting your search far too early means you are more likely to spread out appointments, and therefore making it harder to remember and compare your favourite dresses.
 You can also go into dress overload if you visit too many stores, so narrow it down to 3 boutiques and visit them over a period of 2/3 weeks.
 This leaves you in the best position to easily compare your favourites. ( and your besties will secretly thank you for not dragging them to every shop under the sun.)